thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ---
 title: [VMware configuration overview]
-summary: "You can host ThoughtSpot on VMware."
+keywords: vmware
+tags: [vm, performance]
-last_updated: 5/21/2020
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+Congratulations on purchasing the ThoughtSpot instance.
 This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware vSphere Hypervisor (ESXi) 6.5 environment.

-## About ThoughtSpot in VMware
+## About ThoughtSpot on VMware

 The VMware virtualization platform provides highly scalable and efficient memory and CPU resources management that can be used by ThoughtSpot instances.